-- Running too many epochs may overtrain the network and result in overfitting and perform poorly in generalization. - Keep a hold-out validation set and test accuracy after every epoch.
+- network and result in overfitting and perform poorly in generalization. - Keep a hold-out validation set and test accuracy after every epoch.
 Maintain weights for best performing network on the validation set and stop training when error increases increases beyond this.

-4 Wodel Selection by Cross-validation in
+Light Notice of Selection by Cross-validation

-- Too few hidden units prevent the network from learning adequately fitting the data and learning the concept (more than two layer networks). - Too many hidden units leads to overfitting. - Similar cross-validation methods can be used to determine an appropriate number of hidden units by using the optimal test error to select the model with optimal number of hidden layers and nodes.
+- learning adequately fitting the data and learning the concept (more than two layer networks). - Too many hidden units leads to overfitting. - Similar cross-validation methods can be used to determine an appropriate number of hidden units by using the optimal test error to select the model with optimal number of hidden layers and nodes.